 Cross-training means incorporating one or more different physical activities into your schedule, that are different from your main training activity.
 If running is your main activity, you may benefit from low-impact disciplines such as swimming, cycling, rowing or strength training, to name a few.

-Cross training is a great way to strengthen the muscle groups that either don't get a work out when running or are subject to fatigue in distance running, helping ensure that your body is fit, strong and well balanced, the latter being very important in preventing injury and the development of weaknesses as we get older.
+The idea is to give your body a break from the specific challenges of running, while still maintaining fitness.
+Cross training is also a great way to strengthen the muscle groups that either don't get a workout when running or are subject to fatigue in distance running.
+This helps ensure that your body is fit, strong and well balanced – the latter being very important in preventing injury and the development of weaknesses as you get older.

 Increase or decrease reps according to your capacity